demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-get-account-of-global-domain

 ***
-Get the account of a global domain
+Get the account of a global domain.

 #### Base Command